 How Do Cowbells Work?

-World's first pressure-regulated self-watering technology lets plants drink on-demand for over 2 weeks without overwatering
+World's first pressure-regulated self-watering technology that lets plants drink on-demand without overwatering

 As your plant drinks, water and air leave the reservoir, causing the pressure inside to change.

-A thirst sensor (pressure valve) inside the lid automatically adjusts based on the plant's needs, regulating the pressure to let water out.
+A thirst sensor (pressure valve) inside the lid automatically opens and closes based on the plant's thirst needs, regulating the pressure to let water out.

 Thirst Sensor

-As the pressure inside the reservoir changes, the pressure sensor (valve) inside the lid automatically opens and closes to let air in, which equalizes the pressure inside the reservoir, letting water diffuse from the cone to water your plant.
+As the pressure inside the reservoir changes, the thirst sensor (a pressure-regulating valve) inside the lid automatically opens and closes to let air in, which equalizes the pressure inside the reservoir, letting water diffuse from the cone to water your plant.

 Vacuum-Sealing Lid